EV-EVA/Ectroverse/README.md

 KNOWN BUGS - Very annoying and need to go:
 * Some issues with Artefact effects.
 * Overbuilding bug: sometimes a planet in the list is skipped.
-* Logout when a new player registers.
+* Logout when a new player registers: <br>
+  <i>when a player logins, the server stores 4 hashes in a cookie and sends to client
+  the server also remembers those 4 hashes so it can identify the client those hashes get deleted when register happens</i>

 * Merge Fleet does not work.
 Splitting does.
 * ... ?